projectawakening/builder-examples/vending-machine/readme.md

 <summary>Customizing optional environment values</summary>

 #### Items
-You can set the items in and out to change which items you trade for.
+You can set the item ID's to change which items you trade for.

 ```bash
 #ITEM ID 77800 - Common Ore